...

 6. Conclusion

 Power Line Fittings are more than just nuts and bolts—they’re foundational elements of any power transmission system.
-From dead end clamps to grounding accessories, each fitting plays a role in keeping electricity flowing safely and efficiently.
+From dead-end clamps to grounding accessories, each fitting plays a role in keeping electricity flowing safely and efficiently.

 When you get your power accessories right, you’re not just building infrastructure—you’re powering a safer, more reliable world.
+This guide draws oninternational standards (IEC/IEEE)and field experience from overhead transmission projects, ensuring that the knowledge shared here is both authoritative and practical.

 Power line fittings are essential hardware components used in overhead transmission systems to connect, support, and protect conductors and insulators.
 From dead-end clamps and suspension clamps to grounding accessories and strain fittings, each piece plays a critical role in ensuring safety, efficiency, and long-term reliability.
 This guide explains what electric power fittings are, the most common transmission line fittings used in modern infrastructure, and how to choose the right utility hardware based on voltage, conductor type, materials, and standards.